The Curse of the Superstar Salesperson Turned Sales Leader

 To compensate and find my own competitive edge, I had to overcome these untrainable deficiencies with other characteristics and skills.
 I studied the game, good players, and opponents to identify patterns and insights.

-That’s what these elite-level coaches did in their playing careers
+That’s what these elite-level coaches did in their playing careers.

 No matter how hard Bill Belichick trained, he wasn’t going to get taller.
 He could train harder than any superstar athlete, but the modest gains he experienced in strength, speed, and stamina would still leave him undermanned versus top talent.